Covid Harm Reduction

 I've already taken an herbalism course.
 What do you have to offer me?

 Good question.
 The answer?
 A lot!
 Since herbalism is a vibrant folk tradition, there are many approaches.
 Every botanist has different insights; every herbalist has different methods.
 We are big fans of gathering knowledge from different sources, learning in different ways, and covering the same material time and again.
 If you get five herbalists in a room, you'll probably get ten opinions as to how to handle an illness, make a plant medicine, or work with a client.
 Learn from at least a few different plant medicine lovers, and we guarantee that you'll be a better herbalist for it.
-We welcome you in both our introductory courses as well as our intermediate offerings.
+We welcome you in our introductory classes, our Herbal Immersion Program, and our intermediate offerings.

 About Arctos